chiararomanengo/extraction_of_roof_pitches/README.md

 The ```code``` directory contains our method that is described in Sections 5.2-5.3 of the paper "Geometry-aware estimation of photovoltaic energy from aerial LiDAR point clouds".

-The ```vlp``` directory contains the pont clouds that represent buildings of an area of Genoa (3820) georeferenced with EPSG 7791.

-Finally, the ```data``` directory contains building footprints corresponding to the area 3820 in the form of standard ESRI Shapefiles.

-All the data are publicly available in the public geoportal (https://mappe.comune.genova.it/MapStore2/#/viewer/1000003072), hosted by the Genova Municipality.

 ## How to use it
 To use this method, you can simply run the ```main.m``` file in Matlab.